How it works: from signals to friction reduction

 Questions are based on Prof. Dr. Amy Edmondson's psychological safety research and Google's internal questions about teams and leaders.
 Educational splash screens appear from time to time to share key insights.

-The team improvement loop
+The friction reduction loop

 Five steps that turn signals into sustained improvement.